proxystore/proxystore/docs/get-started.md

 4. The proxy, when used, will behave as the target.

-This proxy, `p`, can be cheaply serialized and communicated to any arbitrary Python process as if it were the target object itself.
+This proxy, `p`, can be cheaply serialized and communicated to any arbitrary Python process as if it were the target object itself, provided the underlying storage connector is accessible by all processes.
+(Here, the [`LocalConnector`][proxystore.connectors.local.LocalConnector] is only accessible within the local process and is used for illustrative purposes.)
 Once the proxy is used on the remote process, the underlying factory function will be executed to retrieve the target object from the Redis server.

 Using the [`Store`][proxystore.store.base.Store] interface allows developers to write code without needing to worry about how data communication